Central Michigan Chippewas football

 The Central Michigan Chippewas are a college football program in Division I FBS, representing Central Michigan University (CMU).
-CMU has the 30th highest overall winning percentage of programs playing in NCAA Division I.
+CMU has the 24th highest overall winning percentage of programs playing in NCAA Division I.

 The Chippewas have played in six bowl games in the last nine years, most recently defeating Washington State in the 2021 Sun Bowl.
 CMU drew 60,624 fans in the 2007 Motor City Bowl.
 CMU has played a total of eighteen post-season games (conference championships and bowl games), winning seven.

+History

 Conference affiliations

 Central Michigan has been a member of the following conferences.